 });

-Render embedUrl in an iframe and consume only contract events from Vault:
+Render embedUrl in an iframe and consume only the documented contract events from Vault:

 • vault.asset_transfer.ready